-Job openings — RED is searching for top-notch professionals for our new Rochester, NY facility — Project Manager and New Business Development Manager.
+Job openings — RED is searching for top-notch professionals for our new Rochester, NY facility.
 Read more.

 Turbosteam to increase the sustainability at Lakeland College — RED's subsidiary, Turbosteam has partnered with Lakeland College in Alberta, Canada to increase the sustainability of its Lloydminster campus.
 Turbosteam’s clean-energy project will generate low-cost electricity that reduces the school’s costs, while the steam turbine exhaust will be used to provide campus district heating.
 Read more.

 RED to increase industrial park’s efficiency — After negotiations with the Eastman Kodak Company, RED has agreed to acquire, upgrade and operate the utility infrastructure of Eastman Business Park (EBP), one of the nation’s largest industrial complexes.
 This agreement increases efficiency, cuts greenhouse-gas emissions, provides stability for EBP and its tenant companies, and supports the Park’s revitalization.
 Read more.